-002R's main audio output, featuring a stereo 'combo-socket' outputs with balanced XLR or unbalanced TS plugs.
-With the standard version of the Modal 002R, six voices are hard-wired to the left, six voices to the right.
-The option digital output card will enable internal mixing and panning.
+002's main audio output, featuring a stereo 'combo-socket' outputs with balanced XLR or unbalanced TS plugs.
+With the standard version of the Modal 002, six voices are hard-wired to the left, six voices to the right.
+The optional digital output board instead centres all voices to both outputs, however it also provides custom panning and mixing options.